MilekJakub/Habitlet/docs/Software Requirements Specification.md

 ### 2. Character
 - 2.1 The system shall allow users to create a character with the given nickname.
-- 2.2 The system shall allow users to choose the character's class.
-- 2.3 The system shall allow users to create and modify a character's appearance.
+- 2.2 The system shall allow users to create and modify a character's appearance.
-- 2.4 The system shall track and display the character's level and experience.
+- 2.3 The system shall track and display the character's level and experience.
-- 2.5 The system shall track and display the character's inventory.
-- 2.6 The system shall track and display the character's attributes.
-- 2.7 The system shall track and display the character's skills.

 ### 3. Habit Timer
 - 3.1 The system shall allow users to start and cancel the timer.